raibu-org/confirm-deployment-with-issue-reactions/README.md

 ![Alt text](/docs/screenshots/open-issue.png "Open issue")

-You confirm the deployment by reacting to the issue with 👍.
-Upon confirmation the issue will be closed automatically.
+You can confirm the deployment by reacting to the issue with 👍.
+Upon confirmation, the issue will be closed automatically.

 ![Alt text](/docs/screenshots/confirmed-issue.png "Confirmed issue")